Atrix256/SampleZoo/README.md

 My interest in sampling patterns is mainly for use in numerical integration techniques in real time graphics.
 In that situation, you usually want a sequence that will converge with as few samples as possible, and give a pleasing error pattern when it hasn't fully converged.

-This stuff is surprisingly nuanced, and yet new sampling techniques come out every year as researchers continue to push the envelope.
+This stuff is surprisingly nuanced, and new sampling techniques come out every year as researchers continue to push the envelope.

 To get a taste of things, check out the page on regularly spaced samples: